-Surface Rights
+Surface rights

 To develop oil and natural gas resources, producers must also have access rights to the surface lands required to conduct operations.
 For Crown lands, surface access rights can be obtained directly from the government.
 For private lands, access rights can be negotiated with the landowner.
-Where an agreement cannot be reached, however, each province has developed its own process that producers can follow to obtain and maintain the surface access necessary to conduct operations throughout the lifespan of a well, including notification requirements and providing compensation to affected persons for lost land use and surface damage.
-Similar rules apply to facility and pipeline operators.
+Where an agreement cannot be reached, however, each province has developed its own process that producers can follow to obtain and maintain the surface access necessary to conduct operations throughout the lifespan of a well, facility or pipeline.